sawantaditi24/RoomSync/README.md

 Moving in is just the beginning.
 You need furniture, study supplies, and essentials that won't break your budget.
 RoomSync's integrated marketplace connects you with other students selling exactly what you need, at prices you can afford.
 It's your one-stop shop for setting up your new life.

 ### Always Up-to-Date
 Tired of messaging people about rooms that were filled weeks ago?
-RoomSync shows real-time status—Available, Booking Fast, or Filled Up.
+RoomSync shows real-time status.
+Available, Booking Fast, or Filled Up.
 Once a room is filled, it automatically disappears after 24 hours, so you're always seeing what's actually available.
 No wasted time, no false hope.

 <img width="3420" height="2214" alt="Screenshot 2026-01-19 at 7 12 53 PM" src="https://github.com/user-attachments/assets/56a6bb7d-c07b-4cd0-af4f-b8411c77d5d7" />